 For a decade or more, my husband and I led a Bible study in an apartment complex community room every Tuesday night.
 The gathering was part of our weekly life, much like going to the grocery store.
 We did this because a resident in the complex requested we come there because she said the residents needed hope.
-When we learned of this, the timing was perfect since we were new in the community and trying to build relationships and reputation to birth a church.
-Establishing small groups was part of that strategy, so this invitation fit the mission.
-The years in the apartment complex yielded a harvest of Christ-followers, some precious friends, and vivid memories.This story is about one particular night Clark showed The Nativity Story film to the residents in that room.
-This movie is a cinematically beautiful one with music riveting its viewers to the story throughout the film.
+When we learned of this, the timing was perfect since we were new in the community and trying to build relationships and a reputation to birth a church.
+Establishing small groups was part of that strategy, so this invitation fit the vision.
+The years in the apartment complex yielded a harvest of Christ-followers, some precious friends, and vivid memories.This story is about one particular night my husband showed a religious Christmas film to the residents in that room.
+This movie is a cinematically beautiful one, with music riveting its viewers to the story throughout the film.

 Jesus answered, “I am the Way, the Truth, and the Life.
 No one comes to the Father, except by me.
 John 14:6